datarobot-community/tutorials-for-data-scientists/README.md

 ## Important Links

-- To learn to use DataRobot, visit [DataRobot University](https://university.datarobot.com/).
+- To learn how to use DataRobot and gain practical data science education, visit [DataRobot University](https://university.datarobot.com/)
-- For articles on using DataRobot, feature deep dives, and example workflows, visit [DataRobot Community](https://community.datarobot.com/).
-- For simple example scripts, visit [Examples for Data Scientists](https://github.com/datarobot-community/examples-for-data-scientists).
+- To ask questions and get help from DataRobot experts and peers, visit [DataRobot Community](https://community.datarobot.com/)

 ## Contents